YCChenVictor/blog-frontend/_posts/rails/Notes-Example/2021-06-09-Active-Record.md

 ### Introduction
 Active Record: The layer responsible for business data and logic and the model in MVC structure.
 In a business, the persistent process of data usage and creation requires a way to connect to database persistently, so called **Active Record**.

+1. Table map to classes
+2. Rows map to objects
+3. Columns map to object attributes

 ### Why

 There are lots of database management system such as MySQL, SQLite, and PostgreSQL with different syntax, so ORM (object-relational mapping) born to help us for using same syntax for same purpose on different databases.